 - On the archive edit screen you can now edit the appearance of this archived auction as it will appear on the public facing archives page.

-- Connect to your Maxanet server via an FTP program (for example: Filezilla is a free program you can download).
+- Connect to your Maxanet server via an FTP program.
+As an example, FileZilla® is a free ftp program you can download.

 - Once connected, navigate to your workspace folder, and copy/download the images.

 - You can now place these images into a different folder other than your workspace folder (e.g. /html/archives/050317)

 - Within your Maxanet administrative panel, edit the BaseURL of the archived auction to match this folder directory where you have moved the photos to.